rocky-linux/documentation/docs/books/web_services/022-web-servers-nginx.md

 ### Generalities

 **Nginx** is a **free HTTP web server under BSD license**.
 It was first developed in Russia in 2002 by Igor Sysoev.
-In addition to the standard features of a web server, Nginx provides a **reverse proxy** for the **HTTP** protocol, as well as a proxy for the **POP** and **IMAP** messaging protocols.
+In addition to the standard features of a web server, Nginx provides a **reverse proxy** for the **HTTP** protocol, and a proxy for the **POP** and **IMAP** messaging protocols.

-The development of the nginx server is a response to the **C10K** problem: supporting 10,000 concurrent connections (common on the modern web) is a real challenge for web servers.
+The development of the Nginx server is a response to the **C10K** problem.
+That is, supporting ten thousand concurrent connections (common on the modern web).
+It is a real challenge for web servers.

 Commercial support is available from Nginx Inc.

 The server's internal architecture enables **very high performance** with **low memory consumption** compared to the Apache web server in particular.

-Modules complementing the basic functions of the nginx kernel are compile-time bound: they cannot be activated/deactivated on the fly.
+Modules complementing the basic functions of the Nginx kernel are compile-time bound.
+Meaning activation or deactivation cannot happen dynamically.

-Server processes are controlled by a master process, making it possible to **modify configuration or update software without stopping service**.
+Control of server processes is with a master process, making it possible to **modify configuration or update software without stopping the service**.

 Nginx has a significant market share of 28% on the busiest sites on the market, just behind Apache (41%).